Matt Forte: 2007 season

-Forte's returned from his injury to have a standout season under new head coach Bob Toledo.
+Forte returned from his injury to have a standout season under new head coach Bob Toledo.
 He got a wide majority of the Green Wave offense's total carries in their 4–8 season.
 Forte set several Tulane school records, including rushing for 2,127 rushing yards and 23 rushing touchdowns.
 He had five games with at least 200 rushing yards games, two games with at least 300 rushing yards games, and three games with at least four rushing touchdowns during the 2007 season.
 He finished second in the NCAA in rushing yards and rushing touchdowns in 2007, trailing only Kevin Smith of Central Florida.
 Forte was the only BCS non-AQ conference athlete to be a semifinalist for both the Maxwell and Doak Walker Awards and to make the Walter Camp Player of the Year List, and one of just three players nationally to be named to all three lists.

 Forte garnered the most attention at the 2008 Senior Bowl in Mobile, Alabama, and walked away with the Overall MVP award.
 He led with 59 yards rushing on eight carries; four receptions for 38 yards and a tackle on special teams.